 The method of configuring IP address on Ubuntu 18.04 LTS is significantly different than the older methods.
-Unlike the previous versions, the Ubuntu 18.04 uses Netplan , a new command line network configuration utility, to configure IP address.
+Unlike the previous versions, the Ubuntu 18.04 uses Netplan utility.
+It is a new command line network configuration utility, to configure IP address.
 Netplan has been introduced by Ubuntu developers in Ubuntu 17.10.
 In this new approach, we no longer use /etc/network/interfaces file to configure IP address rather we use a YAML file.
 The default configuration files of Netplan are found under /etc/netplan/ directory.
-In this brief tutorial, we are going to learn to configure static and dynamic IP address in Ubuntu 18.04 LTS minimal server.
+In this brief tutorial, we are going to learn to configure static and dynamic IP address in Ubuntu 18.04 LTS server and desktop editions.

 Let us find out the default network configuration file:

 $ ls /etc/netplan/ 50-cloud-init.yaml

 As you can see, the default network configuration file is 50-cloud-init.yaml and it is obviously a YAML file.